ValdiviaDev/RTS-balancing-research/docs/README.md

 </table>

+Then, after having established every element of this building system, it would be convinient to already make an initial scheme about how everything would be organized:

+* Which building upgrades into which
+* Which building allows to build each building
+* Which building produces each unit
+* Which building allows to make each upgrade

 ### Unit upgrade balance

 Try and organize every unit in a way that in every situation of the game you can see how they would be balanced.